 - Our Postgraduate Diploma in Business has been recognised by both AUT and Massey Universities as a pathway to Master’s degrees, and applications will be considered for entry and credit transfer on a case-by-case basis.
 Our Graduate Diplomas are also recognised for entry to Master’s degrees in New Zealand.

 - All our Level 7 and 8 programmes qualify the student to work part-time, up to 20 hours per week while studying, and qualify graduates for the on-year post-study visa.

 - Our staff are well-qualified.
-Of the lecturers who teach on our graduate programmes, 50% have Doctorates (PhD), over 90% have Master’s degrees and all have Bachelor degrees and a range of graduate and Postgraduate diplomas and certificates.
+Of the lecturers who teach on our graduate programmes, many have Doctorates (PhD), over 90% have Master’s degrees and all have Bachelor degrees and a range of graduate and Postgraduate diplomas and certificates.